 Course Content: This course contains a mixture of cooperative program information and equipment repair lessons.
-There is a strong emphasis of hands-on for observational procedures, instrument siting, metadata collection, equipment repair and computer database segments in the course.
+There is a strong emphasis of hands-on for observational procedures, instrument siting, metadata collection, and equipment repairs.
 The course covers topics such as quality assurance and quality control, station visitation, site mapping, metadata documentation and (SIS) usage, equipment preventive maintenance and repair, and snow measurement procedures.

 Prerequisites: Course prerequisites are assigned to the student after selection by the region.
 The student will receive an email with instructions.
 Prerequisites may include reading assignments, viewing presentations or videos, or participating in discussions or assignments prior to class.
 Follow-up quizzes will be completed in the NWS Learn Center.

 Prerequisites must be completed prior to coming to attending class.